 - MySQL sequence – shows you how to use a sequence to generate unique numbers automatically for the primary key column of a table.

-- Using MySQL ALTER TABLE to change table structure – you will learn about the ALTER TABLE statement that changes existing table structure such as adding or removing a column, changing column attribute, etc.
+ALTER TABLEstatement that changes existing table structure such as adding or removing a column, changing column attribute, etc.

 - MySQL temporary table – discusses MySQL temporary table and shows you step by step how to manage temporary tables.

 - MySQL TRUNCATE TABLE – this tutorial shows you how to use the

 TRUNCATE TABLEstatement to delete all data in a table.